Parents of college-bound students are losing sleep!

 College admissions are difficult, but most parents find the process of paying for college even more stressful.
 Unfortunately, it all seems focused on one thing – getting the freshman year paid for.

 There’s more to it than that, of course.
 There are three other years of college.
-Here’s how to have a 4 year focus in a world that seems determined to only talk about one.

 Keep a Larger Perspective

 Unfortunately, both parents and students can make poor decisions when they take a freshman year focus.
 They may decide on a college that’s unaffordable without a variety of scholarships – only to find that those scholarships don’t renew.